-As explained above the Company is a "non-UCITS scheme" and an "umbrella company" for the purposes of the OEIC Regulations.
-The assets of each Sub-fund within the Company are treated as separate from those of every other Sub-fund and will be invested in accordance with that Sub-fund's own investment objective and policy.
+- 2.1 As explained above the Company is a "non-UCITS scheme" and an "umbrella company" for the purposes of the OEIC Regulations.
+The assets of each Sub-fund within the Company are treated as separate from those of every other Sub-fund and will be invested in accordance with that Sub-fund's own investment objective and policy. - 2.2 The Company does not intend to have an interest in immovable or tangible movable property. - 2.3 Details of the Sub-funds, including their investment objectives and policies are set out in Appendix 1. - 2.4 Each Sub-fund is a "non-UCITS scheme" as defined under the FCA Regulations. - 2.5 Each Sub-fund has a specific portfolio of assets and investments, and its own liabilities, and investors should view each Sub-fund as a separate investment entity. - 2.6 Each Sub-fund will be charged with the liabilities, expenses, costs and charges of the Company attributable to that Sub-fund.

-- 2.1 The Company does not intend to have an interest in immovable or tangible movable property. - 2.2 Details of the Company, including its investment objective and policy are set out in Appendix 1.
-The Company may invest in derivatives for Efficient Portfolio Management (EPM).
-Further information on the EPM techniques is available in Appendix 2. - 2.3 Details of the Sub-funds, including their investment objectives and policies are set out in Appendix 1. - 2.4 Each Sub-fund is a "non-UCITS scheme" as defined under the FCA Regulations. - 2.5 Each Sub-fund has a specific portfolio of assets and investments, and its own liabilities, and investors should view each Sub-fund as a separate investment entity. - 2.6 Each Sub-fund will be charged with the liabilities, expenses, costs and charges of the Company attributable to that Sub-fund. - 2.7 Any assets, liabilities, expenses, costs or charges not attributable to a particular Sub-fund may be allocated by the ACD in a manner which is fair to shareholders as a whole but they will normally be allocated to all Sub-funds pro rata to the value of the net assets of the relevant Sub-funds.
+Any assets, liabilities, expenses, costs or charges not attributable to a particular Sub-fund may be allocated by the ACD in a manner which is fair to shareholders as a whole but they will normally be allocated to all Sub-funds pro rata to the value of the net assets of the relevant Sub-funds.